 - In our fleet, we already have some electric cars and while an electric car is the way to avoid emissions while driving, we have to make sure that we always charge these cars with green electricity.
 The generation of grey power does still release some greenhouse gases.
 We therefore want to ensure that we definitely avoid these in order to achieve a decrease in our scope 1 and scope 2 emissions of around 3%.
 For this, we are going to give our employees a list of all-green electricity providers and let them charge with green electricity.

 - Our solar panel system generates up to three times our own power, but unfortunately there are times when the sun fails us.
-Currently, we then purchase 100% green electricity for all business sites, except Alblasserdam.
-Here, unfortunately, it is not yet possible.
-We expect to be able to do so from 2024-2025, so we will run on 100% green electricity and our scope 1 and scope 2 emissions will drop by up to 6.5%!
+We have been purchasing 100% green electricity for all corporate sites since 2022.

 So what about scope 3 emissions?